Izydor Borowski: Death and legacy

-Borowski then served in the second siege of Herat (1837/38).
+Borowski then served in the First Herat War (1837/38).
 According to Alma Mater, he was the commander-in-chief of the Iranian forces.
 Since the Iranian commanders were quarrelling among themselves and the Iranian army had low morale, Borowski took the lead in the field himself.
-This siege would be his last, for he was mortally wounded by a bullet to the abdomen, while personally leading an assault on the enemy fortifications.
+The siege of Herat would be his last, for he was mortally wounded by a bullet to the abdomen, while personally leading an assault on the enemy fortifications.
 He died not long afterwards.

 He was buried in the Armenian cemetery in New Julfa (the Armenian quarter of Isfahan).
 The French inscription on his grave gives 24 June 1838 as his date of death.
 After his death, a friend of Borowski in the Iranian army, an Italian named Barthelemy Semino, married his widow (an Armenian woman from New Julfa), and he reportedly took care of his children as well.
 According to the sources, Borowski is said to have made a "considerable" amount of wealth in the years he served in Iran.
 However, most of it apparently had gone missing around the time his testament was to be invoked, that testament being in the possession of Aleksander Chodźko, a "compatriot" of Borowski and Russian consul in Rasht.

 According to Encyclopædia Iranica, Borowski was survived by his two sons.
 The first one, Stanislaw, would become a teacher at the Dar ul-Fonun school.
 He died in Tehran in 1898.
 Borowski's second son would enter the service of the Iranian government as well, but he committed suicide not long after.
-Alma Mater, however, mentions only Antoni Radziwiłł-Borowski, who also became a general in the Iranian service, and took part in Siege of Herat (1856).
+Alma Mater, however, mentions only Antoni Radziwiłł-Borowski, who also became a general in the Iranian service, and took part in the Second Herat War.